 Triathlon: Swim, Bike and Run Glossary

 If you are new to triathlon, swimming, cycling and running then some of the terms may seem strange or alien to you.
-Here is a glossary of terms for triathlon, swimming, cycling, running, transition and racing.
+Here is a glossary of terms and acronyms for triathlon, swimming, cycling, running, transition and racing.

 Triathlon Glossary: Swim Terms